milochen0418/swift5-qrcode-scanner/README.md

 Then I fixed the scanner source code to support swift 5 in 2020.

 Right now, the code can support for barcode scanner and QRCode scanner together.
+# Add features
+## Scan to copy
+Scan QRCode or Barcode and then you can paste data on Mac OS X application or any iOS app.

 # App Store
 The code is release on App Store.